 Small but mighty

-The Spud weighs only 21.5 pounds, is 7 feet 2 inches long, and 35.5 inches wide.
+The Aire Tributary Spud inflatable kayak weighs only 21.5 pounds, is 7 feet 2 inches long, and 35.5 inches wide.
 It has a max load capacity of 220 lbs, which makes it a reasonable choice for many adults, especially if you’re not planning to carry much gear in it.

-The Spud is extremely easy to roll up and put in the tiniest compartment of your tiniest car.
+The Spud is extremely easy to roll into a small package and put in the tiniest compartment of your tiniest car.
 The compactness and lightness of this boat was a revelation, giving us visions of easily hiking in to previously inaccessible put-ins.
-The Spud seemed like a boat you should simply have in your car at all times—just in case, right next to those essential jumper cables.Â
+The Spud seemed like a boat you should simply have in your car at all times just in case, right next to those essential jumper cables.Â

 Solid construction